 Advance and Retreat

+The first method that can be used for desensitizing your horse can be the advance and retreat method.
 Using this method, you’ll approach your horse with something new (advance), then stop and turn away when he is calm (retreat).
 This “advance and retreat process” allows your horse the time he needs to think.
 He can study what you’re holding, decide how he should react, and receive a reward when he is calm and accepting.
 The process gives your horse a sense of power over his fears; he learns how to make anything scary go away.